kxzhang-lab/DynUAV/README.md

 This file contains the DynUAV detections and ReID embeddings used by our TrackTrack baseline.
 We generated it following the original TrackTrack-style detection and FastReID feature extraction pipeline; YOLOX and FastReID details are therefore not required for reproducing the reported tracking result.

 Because `dyn.pickle` is large, it is intentionally excluded from Git.
-Please download it separately and place it at `FastReID/dyn.pickle`.
+Please download it from [Google Drive](https://drive.google.com/file/d/1aOONn_-1u6tgc0n-VvVViiGWmg4nZ7bZ/view?usp=sharing) and place it at `FastReID/dyn.pickle`.

-The Google Drive link for `dyn.pickle` will be added after upload.

 ## Run

 From the repository root:

+With camera motion compensation (CMC):

 ```bash
 cd Tracker